brineylab/abstar/README.md

 ### helper scripts
 Two helper scripts are included:
 `batch_mongoimport` automates the import of multiple JSON output files into a MongoDB database.
-`make_basespace_credfile` makes a credentials file for BaseSpace, which is required if downloading sequences from BaseSpace with Abstar.
+`make_basespace_credfile` makes a credentials file for BaseSpace, which is required if downloading sequences from BaseSpace with abstar.
 Developer credentials are required, and the process for obtaining them is explained [here](https://support.basespace.illumina.com/knowledgebase/articles/403618-python-run-downloader)

 ### requirements
-Python 2.7 (3.x probably doesn't work, but hasn't been tested)
+Python 3.3+ (2.7.x may work, but isn't well tested)
-abtools
+abutils
 biopython
 celery
+nwalign3 (nwalign for Python 2.7.x)
 pymongo
-scikit-bio
+scikit-bio (<=0.4.2 for Python 2.7.x)

-All of the above dependencies can be installed with pip, and will be installed automatically when installing AbStar with pip.
+All of the above dependencies can be installed with pip, and will be installed automatically when installing abstar with pip.
 If you're new to Python, a great way to get started is to install the [Anaconda Python distribution](https://www.continuum.io/downloads), which includes pip as well as a ton of useful scientific Python packages.

 sequence merging requires [PANDAseq](https://github.com/neufeld/pandaseq)